 Nursing is one of the most demanding fields out there and as such, studying to become a nurse is very difficult.
 These demands cause some people to believe that they cannot take advantage of abroad opportunities.
 This is not so!
-Nursing students can intern all over the world, for a semester, a summer, or a short-term intern stint to hone their skills, help others, and learn more along the way.
+The world is brimming with chances for nursing students to intern abroad and learn about foreign health care systems and services.
+Nursing students can travel all over the world, for a semester, a summer, or a short-term intern stint to hone their skills, help others, and learn more along the way.

 The best place to start looking for an internship is right within your nursing department.
 Due to the rigidity of many nursing programs, your school will be best equipped to get a program that works for you, and many times schools have relationships with schools or hospitals within a specific country.
 This is especially true if you are looking to do a specific kind of internship like pediatrics or anesthetics.

 Each specific field in nursing has it’s own international organization, all of which cannot be fully discussed here, but the largest over-arching; international organization for all types of nurses is the International Council of Nurses.
 This organization counts over one hundred countries in its membership and seeks to advances nursing standards and practices around the world.
 They hold a Congress once every two years in various cities around the world.